agalanov/yellowtip-reservations-react/README.md

-# YellowTip Reservations - React Version
+# Myolika Reservations - React Version

 A modern reservation management system for spas and wellness centers, built with React, TypeScript, Node.js, Prisma, and PostgreSQL.